-Pla has as its starting point the traditional craftsmanship giving it a new vision, creating quality designs produced in a respectful way with people and the environment.
+Pla has its starting point in traditional craftsmanship techniques and gives these a new vision, creating quality designs which are produced in a respectful way with people and the environment.
 An innovative brand with a very personal and global style designed to be produced by hand, on a small scale and with natural materials in different parts of the world.

-Both in his shoes and in his textile collection his inspiration draws from abstraction and color, staying true to maxims such as simplicity, use of natural materials and craftsmanship.
+Both in the shoes and the textile collection, Irene´s inspiration draws from abstraction and color, staying true to maxims such as simplicity, use of natural materials and craftsmanship.
 Irene worked in Camper before for 8 years.

 HOW iS A PLA mADE?

 More hands, less machines